 The Land Commission does not have adequate man powers, funds and logistics to work.
 Though the Head Office of the Commission was established in Khagrachari district, its branch offices could not have been made possible to get established in Rangamati and Bandarban.

-It is further to be mentioned that the tenure of the retired Justice Anower-UI Haque as Chairman of the Commission has expired on 6 September 2017.
-But no effective initiative has been taken to appoint a new competent person (Retired Justice) in this position.
+It is further to be mentioned that the tenure of the retired Justice Anower-UI Haque as Chairman of the Commission has been renewed for further three-year period on 11 December 2017.